 For now, Hogan is sticking to his story.

-On November 27, 1999, Hiro Matsuda sadly passed away in Tampa, Florida after a battle with colon cancer.
+On November 27, 1999, Hiro Matsuda sadly passed away in Tampa, Florida, after a battle with colon cancer.
 Arguably, Matsuda’s claim to fame for this generation and in the future is that he broke Hogan’s leg to protect the business.
-I do wonder if Hiro’s daughter Stephanie Kojima, author of her father’s autobiography, knows something that we don’t.
+I wonder if Hiro’s daughter Stephanie Kojima, author of her father’s autobiography, knows something that we don’t.
 And I also wonder if anyone involved in the business at the time could confirm or deny what happened.

 “No matter how famous the boys I trained became, they showed their appreciation of what I gave to them.
 When they thanked me, that was my satisfaction.
 My idea was to discourage the boys so they would quit.
 I worked the boys hard to see if they had the determination and the guts to be a great wrestler.
 Without this, there was no way to make it to the top.”

 Watch Hiro Matsuda Getting “Sleeper Happy” in 1987

 Hiro Matsuda was a Legacy Inductee for the 2018 WWE Hall Of Fame and is also in the Florida Wrestling Hall of Fame.